UmBeloGramadoVerde/recruitment-challenge-fe/README.md

 Used React.lazy and Suspense to lazy load the bigger components reducing the initial js bundle that has to be loaded to improve the first page load time.

-Shared components, hooks and types are placed under src/ and while app/ folder is reserved for rounting and subfolder are able to hold feature specific components, hooks and types
+Shared components, hooks and types are placed under src/ and while app/ folder is reserved for rounting and subfolders are able to hold feature specific components, hooks and types

 Used https://ui.shadcn.com/ for component library.
 Easy to use, supports typescript, completely customisable, compatible with tailwindCSS.
 Components are added using: npx shadcn-ui@latest add \[component\]